OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     }
     ```

-6. Replace `TODO1` with the following code.
+6. Within the `replaceText()` function, replace `TODO1` with the following code.
 Note that the method is intended to replace the string "several" with the string "many".
 It makes a simplifying assumption that the string is present and the user has selected it.

     ```js
     var doc = context.document;